Downtown station (CapMetro Rail)

-Downtown (or Downtown-Convention Center) is a Capital MetroRail commuter rail station in Austin, Texas.
+Downtown station is a CapMetro Rail hybrid rail station in Austin, Texas, United States.
 It is located in Downtown Austin at the corner of Fourth and Neches Street behind the Austin Convention Center.
 It is the current southern terminus of the Red Line.
-It was also the smallest, but busiest Capital MetroRail station, before it was rebuilt and expanded.
+It was also the smallest, but busiest CapMetro Rail station, before it was rebuilt and expanded.

 History

 Construction began in August 2008 and concluded in November of that year.
 On June 2, 2019, the Downtown station temporarily closed so that construction on an expanded station (three-track, two-platform) could commence; it was later reopened in early November of that year, but without Saturday service until the end of 2019.
 Construction on the new station proceeded until October 2020, when the permanent Downtown station opened.

 Reconstruction

-In 2015, Capital Metro announced its plans to rebuild the Downtown station to allow greater frequency and capacity on the Red Line.
+In 2015, CapMetro announced its plans to rebuild the Downtown station to allow greater frequency and capacity on the Red Line.
 Construction on the new station started in 2019 when the existing 1-track, 1-platform station was torn down and a temporary station was built two blocks east of the existing station.
 The new station was said to have 3 tracks and 2 platforms, and will sit one block east of the existing station, paralleling 4th street between Neches and Red River Street.
 It will help ease congestion during high passenger volume periods, such as during the SXSW festival held at the adjacent Austin Convention Center.

-Traffic on Neches street heading south will no longer be able to turn right onto 4th street, and instead will have to turn around due to the large waiting plaza at the west end of the station.
-However, the Lance Armstrong Bikeway will continue along 4th street, paralleling the new station and ending at Trinity street.
-Cars heading south on Red River street will no longer be able to turn right onto 4th street, and will only be able to continue straight along Red River street, crossing the MetroRail tracks as it does.
-There will be one one-way westbound traffic lane on the north side of 4th street between the I-35 frontage road and Red River street, where it then will be forced to turn right or left onto Red River street.
+Traffic on Neches Street heading south will no longer be able to turn right onto 4th street and instead will have to turn around due to the large waiting plaza at the west end of the station.
+However, the Lance Armstrong Bikeway will continue along 4th street, paralleling the new station and ending at Trinity Street.
+Cars heading south on Red River Street will no longer be able to turn right onto 4th Street, and will only be able to continue straight along Red River Street, crossing the CapMetro Rail tracks as it does.
+There will be one one-way westbound traffic lane on the north side of 4th Street between the I-35 frontage road and Red River street, where it then will be forced to turn right or left onto Red River street.
 The block of 4th street between Trinity and Neches street will be a pedestrian plaza equipped with ticket kiosks, shade trees, and benches.